:: All prices listed are wholesale to shops :: Retail prices to individuals are twice those listed ::

 The tail fins are the widest spot, requiring around 1ga to 0ga minimum to insert.

 There is a vertical hole drilled through each one.
-TEMPORARILY OUT OF STOCK.
+Back in stock!!!

 Hollow bone stash boxes with scrimshaw and colored crushed stone elephant, frog, beetle, or koi patterns.